 Need to know

-- Over 6000 CHOICE members answered our survey on best and worst retailers in Australia
+- Over 5000 CHOICE supporters answered our survey on the best and worst electronics retailers in Australia

 - Appliances Online has the best online shopping experience, two surveys in a row

-The budget department stores, such as Big W, Kmart and Target were consistently rated lower than others in almost all categories except value for money; however Target came out worst of all.
-Kmart and Target had low scores for range or products and brands, and many respondents said it was difficult to find customer service instore.
+Budget department store Kmart consistently rated lower than other stores in almost all categories except value for money.
+Kmart had low scores for range of products and brands, and many of our survey respondents said it was difficult to find customer service instore.

 Pressure to buy extended warranties